STARS

 edaunic@starsnashville.org

 Erin has been with STARS since 2008.
-She is passionate and is dedicated to STARS’ mission and work.
-Erin attended Washington Lee University for her undergraduate degree and Vanderbilt University for a Master of Education degree in human development counseling.
+She is passionate and dedicated to STARS’ mission and work.
+Erin attended Washington Lee University for her undergraduate degree and Vanderbilt University for a Masters of Education in human development counseling.
 She and her husband, Willy D., have two hilarious children – a daughter, Evans, and a son, Michael Mahoney.
 She completely digs being their mom!
 It is also important to note that she is a huge Red Sox and Nashville Predators fan.

 Lauren Dickson